vygr/ChrysaLisp/STATUS.md

 VP pseudo instructions `(vp-abs) (vp-min) (vp-max) (vp-vec)` added and the `sys/math/class.inc` vector DSL now uses this to perform operations.

+Separated out the source and destination vectors on the `(vp-vec)` instruction.

 ------

 Start of XML, SVG import libs.
 Plenty more to do yet.